Dolphiq/laravel-aescrypt/README.md

 ```

 The package uses a blank IV (just like Mysql) as default.
 The result hash is the same with the same input text under this conditions.
-This is less save than using a random IV but give one big advantage: You can search the database rather fast for matching text (e.g. email address) without decrypting all records.
+This is less save than using a random IV and NOT recommended for use with higly secure data but give one big advantage: You can search the database rather fast for matching text (e.g. email address) without decrypting all records.

 Note:
 Encrypted values are usually longer than plain text values.
 Sometimes much longer.
 You
 may find that the column widths in your database tables need to be extended to store the
 encrypted values.

-If you are encrypting long strings such as JSON blobs then the encrypted values may be
-longer than a VARCHAR field can support, and you may need to extend your column types to
-TEXT or LONGTEXT.
+The package stores the data as Raw hash by default this can be switched to AESCRYPT_BASE64_OUTPUT = true in the .env file

+If you are using the default encrypthion method, you should change your database columns to VARBINARY (length of 300 will be safe for former 256 varchar),
+If you turn on AES_BASE64_OUTPUT, you can use VARCHAR (length: (original text + prefix length + 16) * 1.3 or TEXT or LONGTEXT.

 ## What Does This Do?